choria-io/provisioner/README.md

 # the token you compiled into choria or stored into the jwt
 token: toomanysecrets

-# a site name exposed to the backplane to assist with discovery, also used in stats
+# a site name exposed stats for differentiating different clusters
 site: testing

 # sets a custom lifecycle component to listen on for events that trigger provisioning